s1syphus/DataScienceToolBox/README.md

 ##TODO

+* Change/fix/make up some sort of ordering.
+Alphabetical could be fine
 * Write descriptions of main ideas/purposes of general classes of machine learning algorithms
 * add more details/break down the classes into subclasses
 * add in optimizations of the major algorithms (not a priority)